 One of the hardest pills I have had to swallow throughout my journey, has been that if I want to heal—or make any significant change for that matter—I don't get to bring anyone along with me for the ride.
 If you are waiting for others to understand, figure it out, or join you—it ain't ever gonna happen.
 A good portion of my life I have spent attempting to drag others along with me—whether or not they actually want to come...
-I have tried to save and fix people to no end, which has basically served to create resentments and also to prevent me from making any lasting progress of my own.
-At some point I began to realize that if I wanted to make a change that was capable of enduring the ups and downs of life, I would have to do it on my own, whether or not anyone else understood or joined me.
+I have tried and tried to save and fix people, which has basically served to create resentments, and also to prevent me from making any lasting progress of my own.
+At some point, I began to realize that if I wanted to make a change that was capable of enduring the ups and downs of life, I would have to do it on my own—whether or not anyone else understood or joined me.
 This holds true for any meaningful change we want to make, especially the ones that fall outside of what is socially acceptable.
-These changes include ones that are primarily based within our own minds—the story we tell ourselves for instance—as well as ones that markedly change the manner in which we function in this world.
-Whether it be changing your views on chronic pain and illness; changing your relationship with drugs and alcohol; adopting a more health and environmentally conscious way of being in the world; or deciding to take the road less traveled, and plot a course that has not been previously ordained within the myth of normalcy that permeates every inch of our toxic culture—it is likely that you will be met with resistance and/or outright disapproval from those you come into contact with.
+These changes include the ones that are primarily based within our own minds—the story we tell ourselves for instance—as well as the ones that markedly change the manner in which we function in this world.
+Whether it be changing your beliefs about chronic pain and illness; changing your relationship with alcohol and other drugs; adopting a more health and environmentally conscious way of being in the world; or deciding to take the road less traveled—effectively plotting a course that has not been previously ordained within the myth of normalcy that permeates every inch of our toxic culture—it is likely that you will be met with resistance and/or outright disapproval from those you come in contact with.

 The truth is, it is hard for people to sympathize with the aspects of your journey that they do not understand.
 This is something we are best to accept.
 Don't go expecting a pat on the back or entertain some fairy tale notion that people are going to respond the way you might hope that they would; it will only set you up for disappointment, making your growth more painful than it already is.
 It is good to keep in mind that an earlier version of ourselves, would have had just as much trouble understanding our current selves, as anyone else.
 If I am being completely honest, my previous self wouldn't have given the new me the time of day.
 "My sports injuries and chronic pains are almost always rooted in repressed emotions?"
 "Ya ok..."
 "Sobriety is awesome!"
 "Fuck off."
 "My actions and behaviors have an impact on my health and well-being, as well as implications for the environment in which I live?"
 "Outrageous!"
 Back then, I was fine—or so I thought I was—with my world view and no one had the right to tell me any different.
 Well nowadays, I seem to be on the other side of the fence on many of these issues, and have to frequently remind myself of this when I start to become either arrogant or overly prideful.